 Like other high-end Lumix compacts, it can shoot 4k video and also benefits from Panasonic’s 4K shooting modes that allow you to shoot a 30fps burst of photos at 8 Megapixel resolution.
 There’s Wifi, allowing you to connect to your phone to download images and shoot remotely.
 Unlike the earlier Lumix FT5 / TS5, there’s no built-in GPS, but you can tag images with positional data from your phone’s GPS.

 A built in height/depth sensor and compass complete the picture and you can charge the FT7 / TS7 via it’s USB connector from any suitable power source.
-I spent a couple of days on and in the water with a pre-production sample of the Lumix FT7 / TS7 and here you can read my first thoughts on the new model and see some samples.
-Expect the Lumix FT7 / TS7 in early June 2018 with a UK retail price of around £399.
+In my final review, find out if the FT7 / TS7 is the best waterproof rugged camera for you!

 In top of the Lumix FT7 / TS7 there’s a nice big shutter button that you really can’t miss.
 Like most waterproof compacts, the zoom is controlled by a rocker on the rear panel.
 The thumb rest above the zoom rocker is, well let’s call it ungenerous, and on a few occasions I discovered I had zoomed all the way in without meaning to.
 The battery and card are located behind a sealed door on the right with a double catch – one to close and one to lock.
 When in the unlocked position the locking tab displays a red warning tag.